Air transportation safety investigation A21P0018

 TSB deploying investigators to a helicopter accident on Bowen Island, British Columbia

-Richmond, British Columbia, 5 March 2021 — The Transportation Safety Board of Canada (TSB) is deploying a team of investigators to the site of an accident involving a Blackshape BS100 airplane.
+Richmond, British Columbia, 5 March 2021 — The Transportation Safety Board of Canada (TSB) will deploy a team of investigators on Saturday to the site of a Bell 212 helicopter accident on Bowen Island, British Columbia.
 The TSB will gather information and assess the occurrence.

 Map showing the location of the occurrence